david8862/keras-YOLOv3-model-set/README.md

 ##### if you find anything tricky, contact me as you wish
 ---
 # Guide of keras-yolov3
+[this is the guide for darknet53 not mobilenet]
 ## Quick Start

 1. Download YOLOv3 weights from [YOLO website](http://pjreddie.com/darknet/yolo/).